QuantumLabsLtda/adonisjs-cerberus/README.md

 By default, Cerberus throw 2 types of errors:

-## Todo
-[] - Add an option in `cerberus:resource` to run permission for every resource in database [] - Option to create custom permission rights

 1. `CERBERUS_ACCESS_DENIED`: This error occours when an *User* doesn't have the needed permissions for the specified *Resource*.
 The error *status code* is `403`.
 2. `CERBERUS_RESOURCE_NOT_FOUND`: This error occours when you're trying to check for *permissions* in a *Resource* that doesn't exist.
 The error *status code* is `404`.

 You can handle this errors manually for custom messages.
 Check [Adonis Framework Official Docs](https://adonisjs.com/docs/4.1/) and search for [Error Handling](https://adonisjs.com/docs/4.1/exceptions).

+## Todo
+- [] Add an option in `cerberus:resource` to run permission for every resource in database
+- [] Option to create custom permission rights

+## Credits
+Logo icon made by [freepik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com).
+Customized by QuantumLabs.